shreystechtips/pythonbytes/projects/README.md

 >
 > The motivation for starting Project Euler, and its continuation, is to provide a platform for the inquiring
 > mind to delve into unfamiliar areas and learn new concepts in a fun and recreational context.

+Here is a good example of a Project Euler problem (number 63):

+> The 5-digit number 16807 is also a fifth power: Seven raised to the fifth power.
+> Similarly, the 9-digit number 134217728 is also eight raised to the ninth power.
+>
+> How many n-digit positive integers exist which are also an n-th power?

 ### Project: Art Concepts